imthenachoman/How-To-Secure-A-Linux-Server/README.md

 #### Why

-A firewall will board up all the doors and windows you don't want anyone using so nobody can see they are even there.
-But what about the doors and windows you want visible so approved folks can use them?
-Even if the door is locked, how do you ensure that someone doesn't try to force their way in?
+UFW tells your server what doors to board up so nobody can see them, and what doors to allow authorized users through.
+PSAD monitors network activity to detect and prevent potential intrusions -- repeated attempts to get in.

-That is where **Fail2ban** comes in.
-It will monitor network traffic/logs and prevent intrusions by blocking suspicious activity (e.g. multiple successive failed connections in a short time-span).
+But what about the applications/services your server is running, like SSH and Apache, where your firewall is configured to allow access in.
+Even though access may be allowed that doesn't mean all access attempts are valid and harmless.
+What if someone tries to brute-force their way in to a web-app you're running on your server?
+This is where Fail2ban comes in.

 #### How It Works

-WIP
+Fail2ban monitors the logs of your applications like SSH and Apache to detect and prevent potential intrusions.
+It will monitor network traffic/logs and prevent intrusions by blocking suspicious activity (e.g. multiple successive failed connections in a short time-span).

 #### Goal